rebel7580/ESP8266-Alexa_Skills_Thermostat/README.md

 TCP code used to talk to the HomeVision system is a modified version from Big Dan the Blogging Man at https://bigdanzblog.wordpress.com/2016/02/09/esp8266arduino-ide-communicating-with-tcp/

-In This project you will be able to control a HomeVision Thermostat via ESP8266 with Alexa skills without opening a firewall port or setting up a reverse proxy.
+In this project you will be able to control a HomeVision Thermostat via ESP8266 with Alexa skills without opening a firewall port or setting up a reverse proxy.

 1. Download this project and unzip.